• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 The White Sox have opened a bar in U.S. Cellular?
 Guess it's been a few years since I've been there.
 But DW and Bob, you're right about the "Comiskey Park" neighborhood -- it's gentrified big time.

 Regarding Wrigley Field, I think the biggest problem are those damn rooftop seats, which have become corporate, big-business moneymakers.
 The Cubs long ago should have added a second deck in outfield just to stick a fork in those leaches.
-(Yes, I realize they now pay some piss-ante fee to the team).
+(Yes, I realize they now pay some pish-ante fee to the team).

 Are the Cubs really hurting that badly for money that they would consider moving?

 What seems to elude you and everyone else saying this idea has no merit whatsoever is what good is Wrigley if Tunney and the rooftop owner douchebags won't let the team make any changes or build up their facilities?
-The park may have a lot of history, but it's a fucking junkpile that's falling apart.
-They're willing to completely fund it themselves, but still they're running into roadblocks.
-Fuck that.
+The park may have a lot of history, but it's a forking junkpile that's falling apart.
+They're willing to completely fund it themselves, but still they're running into roadblocks. fork that.

-4. Bob Cook
+Bob Cook said:

 As a Sox fan in the southern suburbs, I can give you these reasons why the team can struggle to draw a crowd: